apache/trafficserver/doc/developer-guide/api/functions/TSSslServerCertUpdate.en.rst

 Description
 ===========

 :func:`TSSslServerCertUpdate` updates existing server certificates configured in :file:`ssl_multicert.config` based on the common name in :arg:`cert_path`. if :arg:`key_path` is set to nullptr, the function will use :arg:`cert_path` for both certificate and private key.
 :func:`TSSslServerCertUpdate` returns `TS_SUCCESS` only if there exists such a mapping, :arg:`cert_path` is a valid cert, and the context is updated to use that cert.

-Type
-====
-.. type:: TSReturnCode